CopperSpice API 2.0.0

 setInputChannelMode()

-This enum describes the process channels used by the running process.
+This enum describes the channels used by the running task.
 Pass one of these values to setReadChannel() to set the current read channel of QProcess.

 ConstantValueDescription